shaisachs/the-check/README.md

 Augusta spread out the sketches: breezeways, sunlit rooms, a tiny annex shaped suspiciously like the letter L. One drawing had a roofline that swooped like it was trying to impress someone.

 Frankie nudged the papers with one finger.
-“I mean… if we ever did something… it shouldn’t be a clone.
-More like—”
+“If we ever did create a second place - and that's an *if*, mind you - it shouldn’t be a clone.
+More like-”

 “A cousin?”
 Mathi suggested.